As an HR leader, you’ve taken steps to bring diversity and inclusion to the top of your company’s agenda.

 One helpful way to begin taking a data-driven approach to diversity and inclusion is to distribute diversity and inclusion survey questions.

-Your organization may already distribute an annual survey or a pulse survey related to employee engagement, but a diversity and inclusion-specific survey is different.
+Your organization may already distribute an annual employee satisfaction survey or a pulse surveys, but a diversity and inclusion-specific survey is different.
 This kind of survey allows you to:

 - understand how your employees feel about their experience at work when it comes to diversity and inclusion